 Born 1962.
-Managing Director of HiQ Stockholm AB.
+Interim Managing Director of HiQ Skåne AB.
 Bachelor of Science, Royal Institute of Technology, Stockholm.

 Born 1970.
 Managing Director of HiQ Mälardalen AB.
 Electronics engineer.

 Born 1955.
-Managing Director HiQ Karlskrona AB.
+Managing Director of HiQ Karlskrona AB.
 Naval officer, Military Academy, Stockholm.

 CORPORATE GOVERNANCE GUIDELINES